Lorena Guillén Tango Ensemble

 The Lorena Guillén Tango Ensemble has performed “The Other Side of My Heart” and many other selections from their recent recording throughout North Carolina and beyond, including concerts in the Winston-Salem’s annual FIESTA (a free street festival that draws over 20,000 visitors), the Hispanic League’s “Colorful Sounds in Concert” and the Music Carolina SummerFest; in Durham for the Mallarmé Chamber Players; in Greensboro for Guilford College, Triad Stage’s UpStage Cabaret, and the Music For-A-Great-Space series; at the Blowing Rock Art & History Museum Summer Concert Series; at High Point University; in Georgia at Georgia Southern University, and in California (greater LA) at Alvas Showroom, LA Harbor College and Crafton College.

-Over the years, the ensemble has presented its music in national and international stages: Kleinhans Music Hall and the Calumet Arts Café in Buffalo, NY; MusicBox Theater and Folk Research Center in Saint Lucia, West Indies; Frick Museum (PA), and at the Veronika String Quartet concerts (CO).
+Over the years, the ensemble has presented its music in national and international stages: Kleinhans Music Hall and the Calumet Arts Café in Buffalo, NY; MusicBox Theater and Folk Research Center in Saint Lucia, West Indies; Frick Museum Summer Concerts (PA), and at the Center stage Series at the Sangre de Cristo Auditorium (CO).
 The Lorena Guillén Tango Ensemble has also been featured recently in live radio and TV broadcasts, including performances on WUNC’s “The State of Things” with Frank Stasio (NPR affiliate in Chapel Hill, NC); on KUNM’s “Corazón Tanguero” with Cristina Baccin (NPR affiliate in Albuquerque, NM); and on Fox8News in High Point, NC.

 Interested in engaging young audiences, and with the idea that music is the best ambassador to appreciate cultural diversity, the ensemble has participated over the years in many outreach programs at universities such as Bennington College (VT), Mary Washington University (VA) Hartwick College (NY), University of Maryland-College Park (MD), Rutgers University (NJ), Elon University (NC), and at many public schools in Guilford County, NC.